Change Started

 What is Montreal Protocol

 Montreal protocol was a welcome relief for the global community trying to keep the earth safe.
-This was a united global effort to stop the production of ozone-depleting substances (ODS) and reduce their concentration in the atmosphere to help protect the Earth’s ozone layer.
+This was a united effort to stop the production of ozone-depleting substances (ODS) and reduce their concentration in the atmosphere to help protect the Earth’s ozone layer.

 The Montreal Protocol sets binding progressive phase-out obligations for developed and developing countries for all the major ozone-depleting substances, including chlorofluorocarbons (CFCs), halons, and less damaging transitional chemicals such as hydrochlorofluorocarbons (HCFCs).